 Sending money from one country to another is no longer as complicated or time consuming as it was two to three decades ago.
 However, with a number of overseas money transfer companies vying for your attention, determining which one is best for you can become a daunting task.
-If you, like several others, are unsure about using InstaReM or TransferWise for your next international money transfer, reading this in-depth comparison is in your best interest.
+If you, like several others, are unsure about using InstaReM or TransferWise for your next international money transfer, reading this in-depth comparison or the InstaReM Review is in your best interest.

 Looking at what customers of both companies have to say about their services serves as a good starting point.
 In taking the TransferWise vs. InstaReM comparison to Trustpilot, you will see that while the former averages at 9.2 out of 10, the latter gets an average score of 7.5 out of 10.
 However, various other factors are at play, so delving deeper is suggested.